The Top Places to Visit Near Whangarei

 The Best Day Trip from Whangarei for Foodies

 Just an hour north of Whangarei, the Bay of Islands is home to significant historical sites and a wealth of water adventures.
-Cruise the bay with 144 islands on a spectacular tall ship with lunch included (more info on Viator and Tripadvisor) or learn about how New Zealand became a nation at the Waitangi Treaty Grounds (on Viator, Tripadvisor, Klook and KKday).
+Cruise the bay with 144 islands on a spectacular R. Tucker Thompson tall ship with lunch included or learn about how New Zealand became a nation at the Waitangi Treaty Grounds (more info on Viator or Klook).

 Dargaville